norcams/iaas/docs/team/operations/local-repo.rst

 and files can be trusted not to be updated or altered in an uncontrolled fashion, and is available locally at all times.

-**yumrepo** should be assumed to be like any other ``external`` repository, only this `external` repository is coincidentally managed by the UH-IaaS team.
-Data configured into this is then available for consumption in the same controlled manner as any other external repositorry which is mirrored locally.
+**yumrepo** and **aptrepo** should be assumed to be like any other ``external`` repositories, only these `external` repositories are coincidentally managed by the UH-IaaS team.
+Data configured into these are then available for consumption in the same controlled manner as any other external repository which is mirrored locally.

 **rpm** and **ports** are `free and unmanaged` repositories without the forementioned snapshotting and consistent control.
 Data located here is